 How Camera Clubs Can Address the AI Dilemma

-A small but growing number of clubs and competitions are beginning to address the AI problem by separating competitions by editing philosophy rather than trying to police specific tools.
+RESPONSE: A small but growing number of clubs and competitions are beginning to address the AI problem by separating competitions by editing philosophy rather than trying to police specific tools.
 This approach removes much of the ambiguity surrounding AI tools.

 The model typically uses three clearly defined categories.